 When to seek medical help?

-If you come in contact with the plant, the sooner you take care of it, the better.
+If you came in contact with the plant, the sooner you take care of it, the better.
 If you notice something’s off or more serious from the symptoms that commonly have then there is a high potential that you are in severe condition.
 These signs of severe reactions include difficulty in breathing, rash covers around 25% to 50% of your body, signs of infection such as fluid leaking from blisters.
 Also, we can consider these symptoms as well such as fever, headaches, facial swelling since you’re exposed to the plant.
-These symptoms can be life threatening and require immediate medical help.
+These symptoms can be life-threatening and require immediate medical help.